tachneo/drods/README.md

 joblib
 pytesseract
 matplotlib
-README.md
-Create a README.md file to describe your project.
-Here's a template:

-markdown
-Copy code
 # Mobile Camera App

 This is a real-time object and face detection application using YOLOv5 and KNN classifier with a graphical user interface built with Tkinter.